Asynchronous Programming

 An asynchronous model allows multiple things to happen at the same time.
 When you start an action, your program continues to run.
 When the action finishes, the program is informed and gets access to the result (for example, the data read from disk).

-We can compare synchronous and asynchronous programming using a small example: a program that makes two requests over the network and then combines the result.
+We can compare synchronous and asynchronous programming using a small example: a program that makes two requests over the network and then combines the results.

 In a synchronous environment, where the request function returns only after it has done its work, the easiest way to perform this task is to make the requests one after the other.
 This has the drawback that the second request will be started only when the first has finished.
 The total time taken will be at least the sum of the two response times.